HoomKh/Expert-Chatbot/README.md

 ## 🙌 Contributions

 Pull requests are welcome.
-For major changes, please open an issue first to discuss your ideas.
+For major changes, open an issue first to discuss your idea.

 ---